-Land to the south of the current Windygoul Primary School campus is safeguarded for the future expansion of the school campus.
+Land to the south of the current Windygoul Primary School campus is allocated for the future expansion of the school campus.
 Policy SECF1 applies.

-Employment Proposal: Employment at Windygoul South, Tranent
+Employment Proposal: Windygoul South, Tranent

-Approximately 8.6ha of land at Windygoul South West adjacent to Elphinstone Road and the road to Fleets Industrial Estate is allocated for employment uses, taking advantage of the site's good access and proximity to other proposed residential development and employment land.
-A Flood Risk Assessment is required.
+2.92 Approximately 8.6ha of land at Windygoul South West adjacent to Elphinstone Road and the road to Fleets Industrial Estate is allocated for employment uses, taking advantage of the site's good access and proximity to other proposed residential development and employment land.
 Structural planting will be required at the site boundaries.
 A masterplan demonstrating how the design for this site could be integrated with the new housing land (PROP - TT1) to the south of the town and with the surrounding area will be required.

-PROP TT3: Employment at Windygoul South, Tranent
+PROP TT3: Employment, Windygoul South, Tranent